-Despite coming across in much of Caves Of Androzani, as the main aggressor.
-Jek also unpredictably acts as saviour to the Doctor and Peri’s lives, by helping cure their poisoning.
+Despite coming across, in much of Caves Of Androzani; as the main aggressor.
+Jek – also unpredictably acts – as saviour to the Doctor and Peri’s lives,; by helping cure their spectrox poisoning.

 Coupled with the fact, that Jek is a bit of a tragic character; due to his hidden injuries.
 Jek is a much more interesting and greyer villain; than other – previous Who despots.

-Following up to Jek is the secondary villain Morgus (John Normington) who does a fine job as the bent politician, orchestrating chaos on Androzani Minor.
-His cold-hearted murdering of the President, by pushing him down a lift shaft is effectively gruesome and only helps to further illustrate his dastardly aims.
+Following up Jek, is the secondary villain – Morgus (John Normington) who does a fine job as the bent politician; orchestrating chaos on Androzani Minor.
+His cold-hearted murdering, of the President; by pushing him down a lift-shaft is gruesome and helps to further illustrate

 Caves Of Androzani also had a belter of a cliffhanger, at the end of episode one; which involves the captured Doctor and Peri – being put in a hooded red-robe and gunned down – by execution squad.
 How do they escape?
 Jek intervenes and saves the pair, by replacing them; with life-like androids – of course!

-The other edge to this, is; the Fifth Doctor’s regeneration into the Sixth Doctor – near the end.
-Brought about, due to the Doctor only having enough Spectrox antidote to save Peri – and not himself.
+The other edge to this, is; the Fifth Doctor’s regeneration -into the Sixth Doctor – at the end.
+Brought about, due to the Doctor only having enough Spectrox antidote – to save Peri.

-This was another new twist on the regeneration saga; that of the Doctor almost dying of poisioning (due to holding his regeneration back too long) and hallucinating about all of his previous companions and enemies.
-It gave Davison’s regeneration an added edge.
+This was another new twist on the regeneration saga; that of the Doctor almost dying of poisioning (due to holding the regeneration – too long) and hallucinating about all of the previous companions and enemies.
+It gave Davison’s regeneration – an added edge.

-Finally, they gave an explanation as to why the Fifth Doctor carried a wedge of celery in his lapel, too.
-It was, as he explained because it would turn purple, when in the presence of “certain gases in the ‘Praxis’ range”.
-Of which, the Fifth Doctor confirmed he was allergic to.
-When asked what he did next, he cleverly replied “I eat it!”.
+Finally, they gave an explanation – as to why the Fifth Doctor carried a wedge of celery – in the lapel of that jacket, too.
+It was, as explained – because it would turn purple, when in the presence of “certain gases in the ‘Praxis’ range”.
+Of which, the Fifth Doctor confirmed being allergic to.
+When asked, what happene next, the Doctor cleverly replied “I eat it!”.

-In summary, Caves Of Androzani was an excellent dark and morbid send off for Davison.
-And in truth, was probably his best episode.
+In summary, Caves Of Androzani was – an excellent dark and morbid send-off, for Davison.
+And in truth, was probably the best story of his whole run.